Jets close season with 13-6 win over playoff-bound Bills

 Bills right tackle Ty Nsekhe was also carted off the sideline after hurting his ankle on the opening drive of the third quarter.
 Nsekhe had just returned to the lineup after missing five games with an ankle injury.

-In what could be his final home game, Bills linebacker Lorenzo Alexander stood with his family on Buffalo’s sideline while his daughter, Zoie, sang the national anthem.
-The 36-year-old Alexander has said he intends to retire after completing his 13th NFL season.

-The Bills also called timeout before the Jets second series to allow Alexander to come off the field for one final time on defense.
+The Bills also paid tribute to Alexander by calling time out in the first quarter to allow him to leave the field for one last time in Orchard Park.

 GORE MILESTONE